Bus-to-Show/bts-back-2025/README.md

 # BTS API Backend

 This repo defines the API used by the admin site and ticketing app.
-It also defines cron jobs for regularly getting data from Ticketmaster, removing stale carts, and sending reminder emails.
+It also defines cron jobs for removing stale carts and sending reminder emails.

 Production URL: https://blooming-fortress-13049.herokuapp.com/